busa0019/mtm6201-final/README.md

 - Leveraged Bootstrap's grid system and breakpoints for responsive design.
 - I used ARIA roles and skipped links for better accessibility.
 - Gained experience in using JSON and JavaScript.
+- Gained a better understanding on using the wave evaluation tools for accessibility like contrast

 ## Assets and Resources
 - **Images:** All images used are AI-generated.